-The Department of Education, Culture and Employment (ECE), through the Advanced Education division, administers the Northwest Territories Apprenticeship, Trades and Occupation Certification (AOC) Program.
+The Department of Education, Culture and Employment (ECE), through the Labour Development and Standards division, administers the Northwest Territories Apprenticeship, Trades and Occupation Certification (AOC) Program.
 ECE supports the development, maintenance and delivery of designated trade and occupation training programs that contribute to the development of a skilled northern workforce.

 AOC is an industry-driven partnership that ensures a highly skilled workforce in 53 designated trades and 25 occupations.
 The Minister of Education, Culture and Employment appoints members to the Apprenticeship, Trade and Occupation Certification Board (ATOCB).